Piper Alpha: Occidental “never ever apologised.”

 By 2013 Lord Cullen sounded almost apologetic for his actions, or was it for his inaction regarding prosecution of Occidental?

-On the 25th anniversary of the tragedy Lord Cullen broke his purdah on his report and in an interview given to the BBC he sounded almost apologetic stating: “It was a huge challenge for me because, although I had experience of some litigation to do with the North Sea, I knew really nothing about installations and how they work, or should work.
+On the 25th anniversary of the tragedy Lord Cullen broke his purdah on his Report and in an interview given to the BBC he sounded almost apologetic stating: “It was a huge challenge for me because, although I had experience of some litigation to do with the North Sea, I knew really nothing about installations and how they work, or should work.

 “I was a relatively young judge, taken out of my normal work to do this but I was hugely assisted by the team which was assembled to support me,